couchbase/query/docs/n1ql-select.md

 * array - the number of elements in the array
 * object - the number of name/value pairs in the object
 * any other value - NULL

+__TOKENS(expr [, options ])__ - array of tokens from the input
+expression.
+Together with array indexing, provides efficient token search.
+Numbers, booleans, and nulls tokenize as themselves.
+Strings are further tokenized into words.
+Arrays and objects have their contents further tokenized. options is an optional JSON object to control tokenization.
+It can specify "names", "case", and "specials". "names" is a boolean for including object names. "case" is either "lower" or "upper", and specifies case folding. "specials" is a boolean and specifies preservation of special strings such as email addresses and URLs.
+Since Couchbase 4.6.

 ### Comparison functions